Lawrence Pileggi: Career

-From 2009 to 2013, Pileggi served as the director of the Center for Circuit and System Solutions (C2S2), one of six national centers for advanced research funded by the Semiconductor Research Corporation’s (SRC) Focus Center Research Program (FCRP).
+From 2009 to 2013, Pileggi served as the director of the Center for Circuit and System Solutions (C2S2), one of six national centers for advanced research funded by the Semiconductor Research Corporation's (SRC) Focus Center Research Program (FCRP).

-Pileggi’s more recent research work has been developing a “split circuit” approach to the national electric grid that enables the application of circuit simulation techniques.
+Pileggi's more recent research work has been developing a "split circuit" approach to the national electric grid that enables the application of circuit simulation techniques.
 This work was recognized by a Best Paper Award at the 2017 IEEE Power and Energy Society General Meeting, and it also served as the foundation for the startup company Pearl Street Technologies, which he founded in 2018 with two of his former students.
+Pileggi served as Chairman of Pearl Street Technologies until the company was acquired by Enverus in March 2025.

+His recent work has produced new methods for power systems analysis and control that include circuit-theoretic modeling, optimization, and anomaly detection in the electric grid.
+His research has proposed solutions for steady-state simulation, optimal power flow with energy storage, and federated learning models for power infrastructure.

+He has co-authored numerous award-winning papers in IEEE Transactions on Power Systems between 2021 and 2023 and has participated in high-profile conferences including IEEE PES General Meetings, Power Systems Computation Conference (PSCC), and NeurIPS.

+In 2023, he co-authored Chapter 17 of the book “Power Systems Operation with 100% Renewable Energy Sources,” further contributing to renewable grid design.

+His recent startup and research initiatives are supported by organizations including the U.S. Office of the Secretary of Defense and the Department of Energy.

+He served as a member of the Defense Microelectronics Advisory Group (2021–2023) and currently serves on the ME Commons Board of Service Executives (BSE).

 Honors

-Pileggi’s development of model order reduction methods resulted in the IEEE Circuits and Systems Society honoring him with the Mac Van Valkenburg Award in 2010.
+Pileggi's development of model order reduction methods resulted in the IEEE Circuits and Systems Society honoring him with the Mac Van Valkenburg Award in 2010.
 In 2012, the ACM/IEEE society awarded with the A. Richard Newton Technical Impact Award in Electronic Design Automation.

+In 2021, he received two Best Paper Awards at the IEEE Power and Energy Society General Meeting, including the "Best-of-the-Best Paper Award".

+In 2023, Pileggi was awarded the prestigious Phil Kaufman Award from the Electronic System Design Alliance and IEEE Council on EDA for his contributions to design automation.

+He is a Fellow of the National Academy of Inventors as of November 2021.